 - 1. Make sure the shifter is in Park (P) position.
 The engine will not start with shifter in any other position. - 2.
-Place the Speed Travel Switch to Travel mode (make sure that the ergo, GB, Elevator switch are in the "OFF" position). - Insert and turn the Ignition Key Switch to ON position.
+Place the Speed Travel Switch to Travel mode (make sure that the GB switch is in the "OFF" position). - 3.
+Insert and turn the Ignition Key Switch to ON position.
 Check the dash controls and monitor instruments. - 4.
 Proceed to turn the Ignition Switch to the far right to engage starter.
 As soon as the engine has started, release ignition key switch allowing it to automatically return to ON position.